KSP-RO/RP-1/README.md

 - Kerbal Engineer Redux
 - Kerbal Renamer
 - kOS
+- SCANsat
 - Real Scale Boosters
 - Bluedog Design Bureau
 - Soviet Engine Pack
 - Taerobee
 - Waypoint Manager
+- Science Situation Info (tells you what science parts work where)

 Note that more effort has gone into balancing earlier nodes than later nodes.
 Your feedback and assistance in balancing all nodes is appreciated!